Hot Fuzz, 2007

 Hot Fuzz location: the interior of the pub: The Royal Standard, Forty Green Road, Forty Green, Beaconsfield, Buckinghamshire

 The interior of the Crown, used for the spectacular shoot-em-up, is The Royal Standard of England, Forty Green Road, Forty Green, near Beaconsfield, Buckinghamshire – a wonderfully atmospheric timbered bar, which claims to be the oldest free-house in England.
+More recently, the Royal Standard became the ‘Cambridge’ local of a young Stephen Hawking (Eddie Redmayne) in The Theory Of Everything.

 Hot Fuzz location: the lobby of the hotel: Corus Hotel, Edgwarebury Lane, Elstree, Hertfordshire